bimanathanael/Traveli/README.md

 # Travelio
-a Travel website with CMS using React Js and Node Js
+a Travel company profile's website with CMS using React Js and Node Js